 About the COAST Lab

-Our tools include (1) existing sensors and our own inventions paired with buoys, profilers, ships, and autonomous systems for in situ monitoring, (2) satellites and UxS (Uncrewed aerial, surface, and submserible) Systems for remote sensing, and (3) techniques including time-series analysis and machine learning approaches to better understand the changing planet.
-We also enjoy working in the interrelated fields of STEM education, outreach, and citizen science1 as we firmly believe that our urgent environmental problems demand much more than just academic research.
+Our tools include (1) existing sensors and our own inventions paired with buoys, profilers, ships, and autonomous systems for in-situ monitoring, (2) satellites and UxS (Uncrewed aerial, surface, and submersible) Systems for remote sensing, and (3) techniques including time-series analysis and machine learning approaches to better understand the changing planet.
+We enjoy working in the interrelated fields of STEM education, outreach, and participatory science1 as we firmly believe that our urgent environmental problems demand much more than academic research.
 We frequently post open code and other design files to GitHub (see links attached to individual projects on this website) and we rely heavily on others’ contributions to the free and open source ecosystem as well.

 We are actively seeking new undergraduate and graduate students.
 Potential undergraduate student researchers: please reach out to me at bresnahanp@uncw.edu to explore opportunities for a Directed Independent Study (DIS), Honors Thesis, or other ways of getting involved in COAST Lab research.
 Potential graduate student researchers: please take a look at the Ph.D. in Applied Coastal and Ocean Sciences, the M.S. in Marine Science, and the M.S. in Geoscience options and reach out if one of those and COAST Lab research are of interest.